Re: Getting Our Kids Ready for the Competition – the Great Conversations and the 32,000,000 Missing Words! by Dick Jacobs

 THE LANGUAGE GAP

 Back to the big picture aspects of your piece, I think one of the most important challenges we face (and greatest opportunities for improvement we have) is the ‘great conversation’ about the ‘mission of education’.
-The most efficient path to transforming education (the fulcrum point of maximal cross leverage between political, scientific, economic, academic and public/ social change) begins with co-crafting new vision of it’s central purpose
+The most efficient path to transforming education (the fulcrum point of maximal cross leverage between political, scientific, economic, academic and public/ social change) begins with co-crafting a new vision of it’s central purpose.

 PLEASE… We can’t sustain our efforts without your help.
 If you think we are on the right track, or even one that should be given consideration, please help us.
 Please forward our posts as widely as you can.
 Please contribute whatever you can, $5, $10… whatever you can (see “Donation” button in sidebar).
 Arrange for us to work with your school or organization.
 Your help can make a big difference in whether our work succeeds.
 Thank you.